EECS3311F25/bookbuddy/doc/sprint0/UI-UX.md

   - Home: Shows monthly reading progress, quick stats, and shortcuts.
   - Library: Displays all books organized into Currently Reading, Read, and Want to Read tabs.
   - Monthly Tracker: Displays current month’s goals and the list of books to be finished.
-  - Settings: Includes About BookBuddy, and Profile section.
+  - Settings: Includes About BookBuddy,and Profile section.
   - Profile: Displays and allows editing of user information such as name, address, and phone number.
 - The navigation stays consistent across all screens to make the app simple and user-friendly.